alexioana/text2image_search/approach.md

 are pretty abstract and might show up on many different prompts as they lie in an interesting place in our embedding space.
 I have had this picture show up for the prompt "circuit".
 Which I meant as a computer circuit but the system understood it as a racing circuit.

-Sometimes the prompt tries finding something outside of the distribution of our dataset, and finds whatever is closest to the prompt semantically.
-For *submarine*, it returns pictures of the sea but no actual sub.
-For *carrot*, it finds pictures of a number of different vegetables.

 ## Quantitative Evaluation
 Performing a quantitative evaluation of such a search algorithm seems tricky.
 One approach could be collecting a test dataset from the web with pairs of images and text, and trying to see if the encoded images are found by querying their exact associated text.